• Skip to primary navigation

 • You need to dissolve the salt.

-• Heat up your brine in a pot until the salt is dissolve and add some ice to it or allow it to completely cool before adding to your pork.
+• Heat up your brine in a pot until the salt is dissolved and add some ice to it or allow it to completely cool before adding to your pork.

 • I like to do this in a gallon sized plastic bag.
-Poor the liquid in and seal it up.
+Pour in the liquid and seal it up.

-• I place in in another container in case the bag leaks.
+• I place the bag in another container just in case the bag leaks.

 • Place it in the fridge for at least 2 hours, no more than 4.